mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 DECK 1

 THORN CORVETTE
-The Royal Navy of Bruhkarr’s main external function is commerce protection and to accomplish this mission it conducts anti-piracy patrols and provides escort services to Bruhkarri-flagged merchant vessels travelling beyond the Principality’s borders.
+The Royal Navy of Bruhkarr's main external function is commerce protection and to accomplish this mission it conducts anti-piracy patrols and provides escort services to Bruhkarri-flagged merchant vessels travelling beyond the Principality's borders.

 The newest vessel tasked with this duty is the Thorn corvette.
 Developed specifically to counter the threat posed by non-